Cold Case Files - The Grim Sleeper Part 2

 You know, he wants me to put on this thing,

-Who the does that?
+But who the fuck does that?

-You know, only time I've been handcuffed
+You know, only time I've been handcuffs getting in the police car,

-Just being out there in the streets, it just, you never know who you might meet.
+it just, you never know who you might meet.

-For Pamela, danger went with the territory on the streets of South Central L.A.
+For Pam, danger went with the territory on the street.

-The 80s, like the late 70s, where it was kind of rough.
+I grew up in the 80s, the 80s, like the late 70s, where it was kind of rough.

 But I come from a good family.